 The secret to incredibly moist peanut butter banana muffins

-The key to getting moist peanut butter banana muffins is all in the banana (duh) and peanut butter.
+The key to getting moist banana peanut butter muffins is all in the main two ingredients – banana and peanut butter.
 Of course, the banana is a given because it’s known for creating a delicious soft texture in desserts.
-But it’s how much you add to the muffins that matters.
+But it’s the quantity in these muffins that matters.